 The history of the Mediterranean Sea is rich and full of adventure.
 Over the centuries countries bordering on the sea mixed and mingled their religions, economies, and political systems.
 Empires came and went, but the Mediterranean Sea never lost its attraction.

 The Great Sea is above all the history of human interaction over the centuries.

 It is so sad that we cause these problems in our environment.
 Fauna and flora and humans all suffer the consequences of our actions.
 I do hope they will build those wastewater treatment plants in the near future, so at least the coast of the Spanish Mediterranean Sea will stay clean.
 Luckily, more people realize the many crimes committed to our environment.
 Hendrik will tell you what you can do on a personal level.

 I have made a special page for you.
 It holds a collection of things you might find interesting.
 Before you leave, have a look at Recommendations.

 Source: Sur in English, article March 22 to 28th, 2019 by Juan Cano/Fernando Torres/Alvaro Frias

 Photo Source: Pixabay

-I love to travel and see new places.
+I love to travel and see unknown places.
 Those memories will stay with you forever.
 You might like to read my post on a great trip to the south of Portugal.